gcp-terraform-workshop/terraform-workshop-labs/204-vm-instance-group-gcp/README.md

 The next resource you need to create is the managed instance group manager.
 This resource defines the setup and on configuration of your group of virtual machines.
 You will also create a basic health check resource to check on the operational status of each VM instance.

-Once again, please put this code into your main.tf file.
+Once again, please put this code into your `main.tf file`.

 ```hcl